24 + 8 Roulette Strategy

-As a roulette player, you will no doubt be on the lookout for some cast iron roulette strategies that can help to make you money.
-Well, no strategy offers a 100% chance of working, but with the 24 + 8 strategy, you will at least enjoy a longer session.
-It offers a 90% chance of not losing on every coup.
-Of course, bad luck can strike and you hit that 10% chance of losing, but that is roulette after all.
+As a roulette player, you will no doubt be on the lookout for some cast iron roulette strategies that can help you to win money on this classic casino game.
+While no strategy can guarantee a win, something like the 24 + 8 Roulette Strategy comes very close, as it offers a 90% chance of not losing on every spin.

 What is the 24 + 8 Roulette Strategy?

 The 24 + 8 Roulette Strategy is a slow, grinding type of roulette strategy that can support patient casino gameplay.

 When playing the classic European Roulette game (single zero), you have a 91.89% chance of winning or getting a push on each spin.

 When playing the American Roulette game (with two zeros), this figure is slightly reduced to 89.47%.

 It is not considered one of the classic grinding strategies because you will need to hit one of those middle 10 numbers five times in order to recoup your original stake.
 Once you do this, all subsequent wins are profit.